AndiStu/Homework_AD/README.md

 ./book-distribution

-If you want to chage the count of pages in the books and/or the number of books, it can be done right at the beggining of the main function by changing the vector books[]
+If you want to chage the count of pages in the books and/or the number of books, it can be done right at the beggining of the main function by changing the values of the vector books[]

+The basic example that is already in the code will have the output

+Partition 1: 100 400 700

+Partition 2: 200 500 800

+Partition 3: 300 600 900